looooo/opencamlib-feedstock/README.md

 Documentation: http://www.anderswallin.net/CAM/

-OpenCAMLib (ocl) is a c++ library for creating toolpaths for cnc-machines such as mills and lathes.
+OpenCAMLib (ocl) is a C++ library for creating toolpaths for CNC-machines such as mills and lathes.

 Current build status
 ====================